A Ruelle dynamical zeta function for equivariant flows: The equivariant Ruelle dynamical -function

 Let $M$ be a smooth manifold.
 Let $\varphi$ be the flow of a smooth vector field $u$ on $M$.
 Suppose that $u$ has no zeroes, and that its flow $\varphi$ is defined for all time.
 Let $G$ be a unimodular locally compact group, acting properly and cocompactly on $M$.
 Suppose that for all $t \in \R$, the flow map $\varphi_t\colon M \to M$ is $G$-equivariant.
-This is true in the following special cases. \begin{lemma} Suppose that $G$ acts isometrically on a Riemannian manifold $X$, that $M = S(TX)$ is the unit sphere bundle of $TX$, and that $\varphi$ is the geodesic flow.
-Then $\varphi$ commutes with the action by $G$. \end{lemma} \begin{proof} As $G$ acts by isometries, its elements map geodesics to geodesics.
-This implies the claim. \end{proof}

-\begin{example} Let $X$ be a compact manifold.
-Let $M$ be the universal cover of $X$, acted on by the fundamental group $G$ of $X$.
-A flow $\varphi_X$ on $X$ has a unique $G$-equivariant lift to a flow $\varphi$ on $M$.
-The generating vector field $u$ of $\varphi$ has no zeroes if and only if the generating vector field of $\varphi_X$ has no zeroes. \end{example}

-\begin{example} Suppose that $G$ is a compact Lie group, acting on a compact manifold $X$.
-Let $S(\kg)$ be the unit sphere in the Lie algebra $\kg$ of $G$, with respect to an $\Ad(G)$-invariant inner product.
-Let $M = X \times S(\kg)$.
-Define the action by $G$ on $M$, and the flow $\varphi$, by
+This is true in the following special cases. \begin{enumerate} \item If $G$ acts properly and isometrically on a Riemannian manifold $X$, then geodesic flow on the unit sphere bundle $M = S(TX)$ is equivariant with respect to the lifted action of $G$.
+(See Lemma 2.10 in \cite{HS25a}.) \item If $M$ is the universal cover of a compact manifold $X$, then a flow on $X$ has a unique lift to a flow on $M$ that is equivariant with respect tot he action of $G = \pi_1(X)$.
+(See Example 2.11 in \cite{HS25a}.) \item If a compact Lie group $G$ acts locally freely on a compact manifold $X$, consider the diagonal action by $G$ on $M = X \times S(\kg)$, where $S(\kg) \subset \kg$ is the unit sphere for a $G$-invariant inner product.
+Then the flow $\varphi$ on $M$ given by